Questions for Learners

 Q Who are Milltech?

 Milltech originally commenced business in 1983 to manage the training of mechanical apprentices.
 This has gradually expanded to include Business Administration, Customer Service, Team Leading and Management qualifications.
 Milltech occupies centrally located premises in Victoria House, Toward Road in Sunderland which are easily accessible by bus, metro and car.
 Milltech employs 18 members of staff and delivers training programmes to over 200 learners.
-Our funding is accessed through our contract with the Skills Funding Agency, and our achievements have been confirmed by OFSTED, City & Guilds and recognised for Investors in People and Matrix, EDI and OCR awarding bodies.
+Our funding is accessed through our contract with the Education & Skills Funding Agency, and our achievements have been confirmed by OFSTED, City & Guilds and recognised for Investors in People and Matrix, EDI and OCR awarding bodies.
 We are proud to be a locally owned and managed organisation with well established links to local employers and schools together with detailed and experienced knowledge of the recruitment and training needs of the area.

 Q What are Apprenticeships?